konstantinos-max/AE-pytorch/DAE/README.md

 model-redd100.h5 - the file where the trained model is saved for later use

-redd-test.py - run the disaggregation code
+redd-test.py - run the disaggregation code on REDD dataset

-ukdale-test.py - run the dissagregation code for UKDALE dataset
+redd-test NEW.py - run the disaggregation code for VAE

 nilmtk-env-clone.yml - type: "conda env create -f nilmtk-env-clone.yml" in order to set the environment